SparkResearchLabs/GirlsGoIT/Curriculum.md

 * User Stories
 * Kanban Boards
 * Knowledge Management
-* Communication in team and separation of tasks.
+* Communication in team and separation of tasks
-* Tracking, Reporting, Testing, Repeating tasks.
+* Tracking, Reporting, Testing, Repeating tasks

-As the outcome of this chapter is considered:
+The outcome of this chapter should be:

-1. a Kanban Board, that will be used to manage their project,
+1. A Kanban Board, that will be used to manage their project

-2. participants will be able to do all the things from scratch without the help of the trainers.
+2. The ability of participants to do all the things from scratch without the help of the trainers

 ### Ubuntu Quest